linode/docs/docs/websites/varnish/use-varnish-with-nginx-to-serve-cached-wordpress-content-over-ssl-and-http-on-debian-8.md

 *This is a Linode Community guide.
 Write for us and earn $250 per published guide.*
 <hr>

 **Varnish** is a powerful and flexible caching HTTP reverse proxy.
-It can be installed in front of any web server to cache its contents, improving speed and reducing server load.
-When a client requests a page, Varnish first tries to send it from the cache.
-If the page is not cached, it forwards the request to the backend server, fetches the response, stores it in the cache and delivers it to the client.
-When a cached resource is requested, the request doesn't reach the web server or involve PHP or MySQL execution.
-Instead, it is read from memory, so the cached page is delivered in a matter of microseconds.
-This guide uses Varnish 4.0, which is included in the Debian 8 repositories.
+It can be installed in front of any web server to cache its contents, which will improve speed and reduce server load.
+When a client requests a webpage, Varnish first tries to send it from the cache.
+If the page is not cached, Varnish forwards the request to the backend server, fetches the response, stores it in the cache, and delivers it to the client.

+When a cached resource is requested through Varnish, the request doesn't reach the web server or involve PHP or MySQL execution.
+Instead, Varnish reads it from memory, delivering the cached page in a matter of microseconds.

-One drawback is that Varnish doesn't support SSL encrypted traffic.
-This problem can be circumvented by using **nginx** both for SSL decryption and as a backend web server.
+One Varnish drawback is that it doesn't support SSL-encrypted traffic.
+You can circumvent this issue by using **nginx** for both SSL decryption and as a backend web server.
 Using nginx for both tasks reduces the complexity of the setup, leading to fewer potential points of failure, lower resource consumption, and fewer components to maintain.

 Both Varnish and nginx are versatile tools with a variety of uses.
-This guide will present a basic setup that you can refine to meet your specific needs.
+This guide uses Varnish 4.0, which comes included in Debian 8 repositories, and presents a basic setup that you can refine to meet your specific needs.

-## Configuration
+## Reason Behind Configuring Both Varnish and nginx

 In this guide, we will configure nginx and Varnish for two Wordpress sites: